rithmschool/users-companies-jobs-node-pg/readme.md

 - Add a column in the `companies` table called `password`.
 This column should have a type of `text` and should never be null.
 The column should store a **hashed** password using bcrypt.
 Make sure that when a user is created and updated, the password is stored securely.

-- Add a column in the `companies` table called `username`.
+- Add a column in the `companies` table called `handle`.
 This column should have a type of `text` and should be unique and never be null.

 - Make sure your application has the following routes:

       - `POST /users/auth` - this route accepts a username and password and returns a JWT if the username exists and the password is correct.
 The JWT should store the id of the logged in user.
-	- `POST /companies/auth` - this route accepts a username and password and returns a JWT if the username exists and the password is correct.
+      - `POST /companies/auth` - this route accepts a username and password and returns a JWT if the handle exists and the password is correct.
 The JWT should store the id of the logged in company.

 - Protect the following routes and make sure only a user who has logged in can see them:

       - `GET /jobs` - this route should list all of the jobs.
       - `GET /jobs/:id` - this route should show information about a specific job
       - `GET /companies` - this should return a list of all the company objects
       - `GET /companies/:id` - this should return a list of all the company objects
+      - `POST /companies` - this should create a new company

 - Protect the following routes and make sure they are only accessible by the user with the correct id.

       - `GET /users/:id` - this should return a single user found by its `id`
       - `PATCH /users/:id` - this should update an existing user and return the updated user
       - `DELETE /users/:id` - this should remove an existing user and return the deleted user

 - Protect the following routes and make sure they are only accessible by the company with the correct id.

       - `PATCH /companies/:id` - this should update an existing company and return the updated company
       - `DELETE /companies/:id` - this should remove an existing company and return the deleted company
       - `POST /jobs` - this route creates a new job
       - `PATCH /jobs/:id` - this route should let you update a job by its ID
       - `DELETE /jobs/:id` - this route lets you delete a job posting

-- Add a column to the `users` table called `is_admin` which is a boolean that defaults to `false`.
+* **BONUS** - Add a column to the `users` table called `is_admin` which is a boolean that defaults to `false`.
 If the value of `is_admin` is true, the following routes should be accessible:

-	- `POST /companies` - this should create a new company
       - `GET /users` - this should return a list of all the user objects

 ## Part V - Testing + Validation